GeorgetteTafeNSW/MicroCourses/README.md

 ---

 ## Future Improvements
-See here: [HERE](https://github.com/GeorgetteTafeNSW/MicroCourses/blob/main/Report.pdf) for information on how the application can utilise caching and load balancing among other things to support high availability and scalability
+See [HERE](https://github.com/GeorgetteTafeNSW/MicroCourses/blob/main/Report.pdf) for information on how the application can utilise caching and load balancing among other things to support high availability and scalability